Get started with rl-deploy

 - Install

-, activate the license, and optionally configure proxy settings all in one command.
+rl-secure, activate the license, and optionally configure proxy settings all in one command.

-Supported systems and architectures:
+Supported systems and architectures

-- The Spectra Assure CLI tool supports the systems and architectures listed on the System recommendations page.
+rl-securesupports the systems and architectures listed on the System recommendations page.

-utility does not self-update.
+The rl-deploy utility does not self-update.

 If you want to use standalone installation packages, you'll have to download the new versions when they are released.

-on your machine, installing the latest version of the tool automatically replaces the existing version.
+If you already have rl-deploy on your machine, installing the latest version of the tool automatically replaces the existing version.

 Who should use rl-deploy?โ